Humble & Fred: Back to FM: Mix 99.9 (2003–2005)

 Despite being back on the FM dial, whose dynamics they were well familiar with having had a successful program on an FM station, arriving at Mix 99.9, a station programmed around the pop-oriented format with a conventional and somewhat conservative listener base, required significant adjustment in their performance style that had prior to that generally been geared towards offbeat humour and risque conversations.
 Furthermore, Mix's promotional strategy included frequent lavish giveaways that Humble & Fred now had to participate in, thus further interrupting the show's flow.
 The station gave the duo a big promotional push that most notably included transit poster ads placed prominently on the Toronto subway.

-Early into their run on Mix, after they were left without a news reader, the duo managed to lure Judy Croon, a stand-up comedienne who also read news, weather, and sports on CFRB-AM (another Standard Broadcasting asset at the time) over to Mix 99.9 to be the newsreader during Humble & Fred, as well as the show's third voice.
+Early into their run on Mix, after they were left without a news reader, the duo managed to lure Judy Croon, a stand-up comedian who also read news, weather, and sports on CFRB-AM (another Standard Broadcasting asset at the time) over to Mix 99.9 to be the newsreader during Humble & Fred, as well as the show's third voice.

 However, the ratings were consistently tepid as it became clear that very little of their audience from "The Edge" and "Mojo" days followed them to "Mix", while they also had trouble attracting new listeners.

 In August 2005, Patterson was relieved of his duties with "Mix" (though he remained under contract), with struggling ratings cited as a factor in the station's decision to shake up the show.
 When Patterson was released, there was significant curiosity about the true story behind the occurrence.
 Glassman was not able to say anything on the air, but he did offer contact information for his personal BlackBerry and readily invited those curious to contact him for the actual story.

-Humble continues at Mix 99.9 without Fred (2005-2006)
+Humble continues at Mix 99.9 without Fred (2005–2006)

 The show was re-billed as the Humble Howard Morning Show with Judy Croon as the new co-host and producer Bingo Bob.
 However, less than a year later in July 2006, Humble was let go and the show was removed from Mix 99.9's schedule due to poor listenership.
 After Steve Anthony filled in on a temporary basis, Mad Dog and Billie took over the slot on a permanent basis on August 8, 2006.

 After reuniting for a Christmas show podcast in 2006, their first time on-air together since being separated in August 2005, Glassman and Patterson continued the practice of occasionally reconvening for one-off podcasts.
 The initial podcasts were recorded at former producer Dan Duran's house, before deciding to do one as a small event on location with special guests and a live audience — their May 2009 podcast at Dominion on Queen pub, celebrating the 20th anniversary of Humble & Fred going on air with guests Nick Kypreos and Tyler Stewart of Barenaked Ladies.
 Altogether, eight podcast shows were recorded and released between 2006 and 2010.